epicserve/dotfiles/README.md

      - ~/Library/Group Containers/2E337YPCZY.airmail

      ```
-     # create archive
+     # Create the archive
-     $ tar czvf sites.tar.gz ~/Sites/
+     $ tar czvf backup.tar.gz ~/Sites/ ~/.aws ~/Downloads ~/.ssh ~/Library/Group\ Containers/2E337YPCZY.airmail

-     # Transfer to the new computer using AirDrop or SCP
+     # Transfer the archive to the new computer using AirDrop or SCP

-     # extract archive
+     # Extract archive and then move the files to correct locations
-     $ tar xzvf sites.tar.gz
+     $ tar xzvf backup.tar.gz
      ```

 12. Export Sequel Ace connections and copy them to the new computer.

 13. Export Wireguard VPN settings from the old computer.

+14. Download the [Logitech Options](https://www.logitech.com/en-us/product/options) software if you use a logitech mouse/keyboard.

+15. Create a new AWS access key to add to aws-vault.

 Inspiration
 -----------